 Coronavirus: Help Free the Bears

 Free the Bears have rescued over 950 bears in their time – they have helped the most vulnerable bear species for 25 years – sloth, sun and moon bears.
 They care for rescued bears in their bear sanctuaries and they protect bears in the wild.
+The rescued bears can enjoy climbing frames, hammocks, caves, swimming pools, vet care and a healthy diet and enrichment to complete their rehabilitation.
+These bears are now safe thanks to everyone at Free the Bears!

-But they need your help urgently!
+But they need your help to keep rescuing bears and care for them!

 Free the Bears actually has a number of other ways you can donate: